-Synovial membrane lines the synovial cavity and secretes synovial fluid that lubricates most joints where they are found (synovial joints) in order to reduce friction.
-The fluid secreted by a synovial membrane also serve as a source of nutrients to tendons and ligaments, as well as to articular cartilages.
+Synovial membranes line the synovial cavity and secrete synovial fluid that lubricates most joints where they are found (synovial joints) in order to reduce friction.
+The fluid secreted by a synovial membrane also serve as a source of nutrients for tendons and ligaments, as well as to articular cartilages.

-Joint capsule is very strong and surrounds a joint, particularly synovial joints.
-It is composed of dense fibrous connective tissue.
+Joint capsules are very strong and surround a joint, particularly synovial joints.
+They are composed of dense fibrous connective tissue.
 Ligaments are usually found by thickenings of the joint capsule, for example, the medial and lateral thickenings of the joint capsule at the knee joint, forms the medial and lateral collateral ligaments of the knee joint.

 This system is composed of bones and cartilages, and makes up the hard tissue of the musculoskeletal system.
-Functions of the skeletal system includes support for the body, shock absorption, storage for salts, production of blood cells, production of vital organs and the system also serves as the mechanical basis for movement.
+Functions of the skeletal system include:

 The skeletal system consists of two main parts, the axial skeleton and the appendicular skeleton.
 The axial skeleton consists of the bones of the head, neck and trunk.
 The appendicular skeleton consists of the bones of the limbs, including those forming the pectoral and pelvic girdles.